simo955/trading_daemon/README.md

 - Trading-Deamon is exploiting [FMP](https://site.financialmodelingprep.com) free APIs.
 Due to that only 250 requests/day are possible.

 ## Future Development
+- ~~Bot performs a more accurate test to verify that the passed symbol is actually valid.~~
 - Bot is able to accept more than 1 symbol.
 This is currently impratical due to the [FMP](https://site.financialmodelingprep.com) free APIs limit.
-- ~~Bot performs a more accurate test to verify that the passed symbol is actually valid.~~
+- Bot is able to accept crypto too.
+Right now this is not possible because [FMP](https://site.financialmodelingprep.com)  APIs does not fetch quotes for crypto.